 The above table shows an increasing trend that families agreed, strongly agreed or very strongly agreed with each of the family outcomes.
-In addition, the response rate to the survey has increased each year with a 40% increase in SFY 2010.
-The State targets were exceeded in SFY 2010 for all three family outcomes.
+The State targets were exceeded in SFY 2011 for all three family outcomes and the response rate was 39.7%.

-5. Early Identification of Infants and Toddlers in Need of Early Intervention Services
+5. Early Identification of Infants and Toddlers in Need of Early Intervention Services (B to 1)